'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 past 40 years.

-show, The Frontline, Saturday night (3/14) and she had a terrific interview going
+The Frontline, Saturday night (3/14) and she had a terrific interview going with

-decided that the real story of those who fought in this war and what they actually
+that the real story of those who fought in this war and what they actually were like,

-were like, needed to be told.
+needed to be told.
 It’s not a documentary; it’s a story.
-But
+But one that

-one that is the polar opposite of so many Hollywood movies of the Vietnam War.
+is the polar opposite of so many Hollywood movies of the Vietnam War.
+You know,

-You know, the ones that show the Soldiers and Marines as bloodthirsty murderers and
+the ones that show the Soldiers and Marines as bloodthirsty murderers and depraved

 From the website, “www.forgottenheroesthemovie.com”: